otrv4/otrv4/architecture-decisions/003-user-profile.md

 Profile during the DAKE.
 Since this signed profile is public information, it does not damage the participation deniability in the conversation.
 As a side affect, it is possible for the receiver of a Query Message that contains versions lower than four to check for a User Profile and thus detect a downgrade attack for older versions.
-Requesting version advertisements from the server is not mandatory for all conversations, but is the only way to try to verify whether a user only supports version 3 or not.
+Requesting user profile from the server is not mandatory for all conversations, but is the only way to try to verify whether a user only supports version 3 or not.

 Although it is possible to check for a version publication, this does not stop an